cs1302uga/cs1302-ce23/README.md

    (i.e., everything under `src/test/java`), then move the `.java` files provided with the exercise into their proper locations under `src/main/java` according to their package statements.
 Take special care to use `git mv` instead of just `mv` when moving the files so that Git can still keep track of them!
-Once everything is in place, stage and commit the changes that you've made so far.
+   * Once everything is in place, stage and commit the changes that you've made so far.

 1. **Next, use Maven to compile the code.** We hope that you notice that you did not need to manually compile the files according their dependencies -- Maven did it for you!

-1. Run the `cs1302.ce23.StreamPractice` class.
+1. Run the `cs1302.ce23.StreamPractice` class in the two ways explained below.
+Make sure to write the full execution command in your notes.

    1. Run using `java`.
 Be sure to specify the class path correctly based on the output provided by Maven during its `compile` phase.